next-wave-dev-org/draw-the-block-static-site/docs/components.md

 5. Add the matching scope to the Decap config (`public/admin/config.yml`) so the client can edit it.
 6. Run `npx astro sync` after schema changes.
 7. If the page needs a description meta tag, pass `description="..."` to `<BaseLayout>`.
+8. Add a `peekKey` to the `peekSettings` schema in `config.ts`, seed a disabled entry in `src/content/peekSettings/peek-settings.json`, and add a matching object to the `peek-settings` entry in `public/admin/config.yml`.

+**Current top-level routes:** home, about, events, vendors, shop, support, faq, newsletter, neighbors.

 If you're adding a new `pageContent` collection entry (like `background.json`): create the JSON file in `src/content/pageContent/` with the required fields, add the corresponding `file:` entry in `public/admin/config.yml` under the `pageContent` collection, and extend the `pageContent` schema in `config.ts`.
 Run `npx astro sync` after.